vmware-tanzu/cartographer/site/content/docs/development/architecture.md

 ### Instantiates blueprint
 When cartographer instantiates a blueprint, for each resource in the blueprint, it will:
-1. Get inputs from blueprint
+1. Get inputs from blueprint resource
-2. Get params from blueprint, template, owner
+2. Get params from blueprint resource, template, owner
 3. Interpolate inputs, params, owner spec with template yaml
 4. Apply interpolated object to Kubernetes
 5. Retrieve output from applied object using output path specified in template